Corporate, Foundation, and Government Relations

 Your company can support valuable research, innovative programming, or exciting capital projects by establishing a relationship with one of Chatham University's many respected centers of excellence:

 - The Eden Hall Campus is the first campus in the nation designed from its inception to integrate sustainable development, living, and learning.
-As the future home of Chatham's new School of Sustainability and the Environment, the vision for the Eden Hall Campus is to serve the needs of current and future generations by becoming a place of inspiration to those who wish to imagine and model sustainable learning and living.
+As the future home of Chatham's new Falk School of Sustainability, the vision for the Eden Hall Campus is to serve the needs of current and future generations by becoming a place of inspiration to those who wish to imagine and model sustainable learning and living.

 - The Rachel Carson Institute continues the legacy of Chatham's most distinguished alumna, Class of 1929, by promoting the awareness and understanding of significant and current environmental issues through national and regional conferences, debates, lecture series, seminars, panel discussions and other educational programs.